Hawkeye (miniseries): Casting

-With the series' official announcement in July 2019, Renner was confirmed to be starring in the series as Barton.
+With the series' official announcement in July 2019, Renner was confirmed to be starring in the series as Clint Barton / Hawkeye.
 By early September 2019, Hailee Steinfeld had been offered the role of Kate Bishop, but had not yet signed on for the series a month later.
 Variety reported one reason for this was a non-compete clause in her contract with Apple TV+ for starring in the series Dickinson (2019–2021), something Variety felt Steinfeld would be able to negotiate out of.
 No other actresses had been approached for the role of Bishop.
 When asked about her starring in the series shortly after, Steinfeld said it was "not something that's necessarily happening", but she was confirmed as Bishop in December 2020.
 Tran explained that Steinfeld was never out of contention for the role but Marvel Studios was unable to discuss her involvement until the official announcement and had spent the time since the initial reports attempting to work out how the series could be made with Steinfeld while still being ready for release during the 2021 holiday season.